Igbo culture: Traditional marriage

+Igbo women of the umuagbo (bridal train) from Nnewi dressed in akwa ogbo (group uniform attire) during a traditional Igbo wedding ceremony.

 The traditional marriage is known as "Igbankwu Alumdi" in Igbo land, or wine carrying, since it involves the bride serving up a cup of palm wine to her fiancé.
 Prior to the wedding, the groom must go to the bride's compound with his father before the Igbankwu day to get the bride's father's consent to marry his daughter.
 If the bride's father is late, in this case, the bride's brother, uncle or male relative fills in for the bride's late father, as applies to the groom.
 On the second visit, when kola nuts (oji Igbo) are offered, the two fathers must arrange a price for the bride.
 In most cases, the bride's price is just symbolic, in addition to other requirements like kola nuts, goats, wine, fowl and so on.
 Normally, it takes more than one evening until the bride price is agreed upon, after which a feast is served to both parents.
 When the bride price is paid, another evening is set aside for the ceremony.

 During the ceremony, the bride's father fills a cup with palm wine and hands it over to the daughter.
-She then searches for the groom among the crowd of wedding guests to offer him the drink.
+Accompanied by her bridesmaids, known as umuagbo nwunye, she then searches for the groom among the crowd of wedding guests to offer him the drink.
 Once the drink is offered, the bride and groom dance to the bride's father.
-They kneel before him and he will gives them his blessings.
+They kneel before him and he will give them his blessings.
 After that, the couple dances for a while before taking their seats, then refreshment takes place followed by presentation of gifts, at times a speech from the MC, and then closing prayer and departure.